 Director: Andy Palmer

 Robert Englund gets the highest billing in The Funhouse Massacre, but do be aware that he only shows up for about, oh, fifteen minutes or so.
 Other top billed actors, Clint Howard and Courtney Gains, are also bit players here.
-Clint Howard plays a deranged taxidermist killer with only a few scenes, while Clint Howard’s role is even smaller.
+Clint Howard plays a deranged taxidermist killer with only a few scenes, while Courtney Gains’s role is even smaller.
 The main cast members are actually unknowns, maybe because they are cheaper, and the budget for this movie is not exactly big.

 Back to Mr Englund, he plays the warden of this secret prison facility that houses some of the most depraved criminals around – serial killers and such.
 He gets killed off quickly by the homicidal serial killer Dollface, who poses as a journalist only to kill all the staff and release some of the more infamous inmates.